pbihler/atom-macros/README.md

   undefined # called, when the macros have been unloaded, i.e. when Atom stopped

 ```

+You find more examples in the [snippets](https://github.com/pbihler/atom-macros/blob/master/LICENSE.md) file.

 The macro definitions in Atom are updated as soon as the file is changed, i.e. after saving.